Scott Laidlaw: Dallas Cowboys

 In 1978, an injury to Newhouse late in the season allowed him to become an important contributor in the final push toward a second straight Super Bowl appearance.
 Against the Washington Redskins on Thanksgiving he had 16 carries for 122 yards and two touchdowns, including 103 first-half rushing yards and a 59-yard run to set up a field goal.
 Two weeks later against the Philadelphia Eagles, he scored on a 44-yard screen pass reception and on a one-yard run.
 In the first-round playoff game against the Atlanta Falcons, he had 17 carries for 66 yards and two touchdowns.
 The following week in the conference championship game against the Los Angeles Rams, he had a four-yard scoring reception that put the Cowboys ahead 14–0 in the fourth quarter.
 Laidlaw ended up scoring 7 touchdowns in the 6 games prior to Super Bowl XIII.

 In 1979, he was set to contend with Newhouse for the starting fullback job, but Laidlaw suffered a pulled hamstring in training camp and was unable to make a serious challenge.
-After Newhouse was limited with a leg injury he sustained in the season opener, him and Laidlaw were used as interchangeable play messengers during the first half of the season.
+After Newhouse was limited with a leg injury he sustained in the season opener, he and Laidlaw were used as interchangeable play messengers during the first half of the season.
 Laidlaw could never regain his full strength however, because of a cyst he had behind his left knee that was removed until the offseason.